placeholder_200x200

 Music

 Grade 2 General Music is a year-long class meeting two times per week for 30 minutes where we explore all aspects of music through listening, singing, reading, movement, and playing a variety of instruments.
-In second grade, use of both rhythm and pitched instruments are used to explore the elements of music.
+In second grade, the use of both rhythm and pitched instruments are used to explore the elements of music.
 Throughout the year, students learn musical concepts, vocabulary, singing skills, and performance skills.
 They are exposed to a variety of musical genres.
 Students are encouraged to use music as a form of communication in expressing their thoughts and feelings.
 Students are encouraged that music can be a powerful tool to communicate with God and about God.
 They are encouraged to develop their skills in order to do that more effectively and to bring honor and glory to God by doing it to the best of their abilities.

 PE